 You can reach us anytime through email at firstname.lastname@example.org, or by phone at 301-891-2323 (leave a voice message after hours).

 We recommend parking on the lot behind the store, entrance is to the left of our store.
-The first hour of parking is free, every hour thereafter costs $2 each.
+The first hour of parking is free, every hour thereafter costs $2 each (pay with credit only).
 Street parking is plentiful and metered.
 Payment for metered parking is required everyday with the exception of Sundays!
+You may also park on the lot behind the store on Sundays for a flat rate of $2.50, payable by credit card.

 S&A Beads: The Team